s/InstagramPrinter/README.md

 A Python application that searchs and prints Instagram photos with the given hashtag.

+Application first connects to Instagram Api and fetchs matched photo datas.<br/>

+Then clones the template <code>main.html</code> and replaces tags with returning data from Api.

 ##Run

 Quickly type the command: <code>python App.py</code> in the folder that includes <code>App.py</code>.